-Bacterial pathogens are thought to be responsible for triggering 50% to 70% of exacerbations.
+Whereas previously, bacterial infections were thought to be the predominant cause of COPD exacerbations, use of newer molecular techniques has demonstrated the importance of viral infections as triggers.
+It has been estimated that respiratory viruses are responsible for 22% to 64% of acute exacerbations.
 The most common bacterial pathogens include Haemophilus influenzae, Streptococcus pneumoniae, and Moraxella catarrhalis.
-Atypical bacterial pathogens such as Mycoplasma and Chlamydia pneumoniae are also thought to trigger exacerbations, as are respiratory viruses such as rhinovirus, influenza, respiratory syncytial virus, parainfluenza virus, and human metapneumovirus.
+Atypical bacterial pathogens, such as Mycoplasma and Chlamydia pneumoniae, are also thought to trigger exacerbations, as are respiratory viruses such as rhinovirus, influenza, respiratory syncytial virus, parainfluenza virus, and human metapneumovirus.
 The severity of baseline lung function impairment influences the profile of pathogens most likely to be present.

-Acute exacerbations of COPD may be defined as an acute worsening of respiratory symptoms (e.g., dyspnea, cough, sputum production) that results in additional therapy.
-This worsening appears to result from increases in airway inflammatory cells and proteins that are triggered by an infection, airborne pollutants, and/or other factors.
+An acute exacerbation of COPD may be defined as an event characterized by increased dyspnea and/or cough and sputum that worsens in <14 days and may be accompanied by tachypnea and/or tachycardia.
+An acute exacerbation of COPD is often associated with increased local and systemic inflammation caused by infections, pollution, or other insult to the airways.
+The worsening of symptoms appears to result from increases in airway inflammatory cells and proteins that are triggered by an infection, airborne pollutants, and/or other factors.
 The acute on chronic inflammatory response and/or concurrent bronchoconstriction leads to worsening in expiratory airflow limitation.
 Worsening of expiratory airflow limitation leads to increased resistive work of breathing, increased ventilation/perfusion mismatch, and gas exchange disturbances.
 It also results in increased hyperinflation, which then further worsens lung mechanics and can lead to impaired function and fatigue of the respiratory muscles.
 Due to the difficulty in obtaining specimens from people with exacerbations of COPD, further complicated by heterogeneous triggers, knowledge of the inflammatory response during an episode is incomplete.

-Global Initiative for Chronic Obstructive Lung Disease (GOLD) criteria
+Global Initiative for Chronic Obstructive Lung Disease criteria

 In pulmonary function testing, a postbronchodilator FEV1/FVC ratio of <0.70 is commonly considered diagnostic for COPD.
 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) system categorizes airflow limitation into stages.
 In patients with FEV1/FVC <0.70: